 He soon founded a Garifuna ensemble, Lita Ariran, one of the first Garifuna groups to appear on an internationally distributed recording.
 Aurelio's virtuosic musicianship and passionate performances made him a mainstay of the La Cieba music scene, where he was best loved for his take on punta rock, the high-energy, Garifuna roots-infused pop genre that took Central America by storm in the 1990s.

 Aurelio's musical career took a global turn thanks to his Belizean friend and fellow musician, the late Andy Palacio.
 The two artists struck up a decades-long friendship thanks in part to their shared hopes for the future of Garifuna music and culture.
 Palacio, who passed away suddenly in 2008, can be credited with transforming the music of the Garifuna from local curiosity to global icon.

-Aurelio toured the world, performing his own music and paying tribute to Palacio.
+Aurelio, who had served in Honduras' national assembly as one of the first congressmen of African descent, left politics to return to music, subsequently touring the world, performing his own music, and paying tribute to Palacio.
 Thanks to the Rolex Mentor and Protégé Arts Initiative, Aurelio spent time with Senegalese Afropop great Youssou N'Dour.